Shop for PlansMedicare Overview

 Special Enrollment Periods (SEPs)

-Outside of the Open Enrollment Period, you can make changes to your Part D coverage when certain events happen in your life, like if you move, lose other insurance coverage, or qualify for
+Outside of the Open Enrollment Period, you can make changes to your Part D coverage when certain events happen in your life, like if you move, lose other insurance coverage, or qualify for Extra Help.
+These chances to make changes are called Special Enrollment Periods (SEPs).

 Some examples of SEPs are: